Wonder horses: Rex

 Known as “The Wonder Horse” and “King of the Wild Horses”, Rex was a black Morgan stallion with a fierce reputation.
 Despite the fact that over the years he was termed “mean”, “vicious”, “ornery”, “undependable”, “warped”, and “dangerous”, Rex was in the film industry for nearly 15 years, starring in over a dozen films.
 Few actors were willing to work with the wild horse, so a double was often used in close-ups.
 He was the first horse to star in his own films.

 Rex appeared in such silent and sound films as The King of the Wild Horses (1924), The Devil Horse (1926), No Man's Law (1927), King of the Wild Horses (1933), The Law of the Wild (1934), The Adventures of Rex and Rinty (1935), and King of the Sierras (1938).

 Rex was very often the star of these films, bringing comedy and action to the screen.
 In one scene from No Man's Law, Rex saves the modesty of a young woman swimming in the nude from a pair of rowdy villains.
 Chasing one around in circles, rearing and bucking like a wild mustang, until he finally runs him off of a cliff, he sneaks up behind the other and nudges him with his nose over the ledge and into the watering hole.
 He then nose prods the now clothed young woman back to her father.

 Tarzan

 Tarzan, the Wonder Horse, was the onscreen companion to silent and sound film star Ken Maynard.
 Together, they starred in over 60 films and serials from 1925 until Tarzan's death in 1940.

 While previous Wonder Horses had been used by their cowboy costars to perform impressive stunts, actor Ken Maynard was the first to take advantage of the merits of a talented horse.
 While Tarzan could perform stunts like jumping off cliffs, he was known better for his tricks, such as dancing, bowing, nodding his head to answer questions, playing dead, untying ropes, dragging Maynard to safety, or nuzzling him into the arms of the leading lady.
-Incredibly intelligent, Tarzan performed these stunts in response to word commands from Maynard.
+Incredibly intelligent, Tarzan performed these stunts in response to word commands from Maynard.Lawrence Scanlan, Wild About Horses: Our Timeless Passion for the Horse, Canada: Random House of Canada (1999), 163.